ballerina-attic/messaging-with-jms-queues/README.md

 ```

 In the above implementation, private function `getConnectorConfig()` is used to get the JMS client connector configurations.
 This function returns `jms:ClientProperties` required by the JMS client.

-Fields `initialContextFactory`, `providerUrl`, `connectionFactoryName` and `connectionFactoryType` determine the properties needed for the JMS client.
-Instead of `providerUrl` you could also provide `configFilePath`, which will be the file path of your `jndi.properties` file.
+The `initialContextFactory`, `providerUrl`, `connectionFactoryName` and `connectionFactoryType` fields determine the properties needed for the JMS client.
+Instead of `providerUrl` you could also use `configFilePath`, which will be the file path of your `jndi.properties` file.

 Change the `providerUrl` and the `initialContextFactory` according to the JMS provider you use.

 Function `addToJmsQueue()` takes a message and a queue name as parameters and tries to add the message to the queue specified.
 It gets the JMS client configuration details by calling the method `getConnectorConfig()`.
 Function `addToJmsQueue()` returns an error if it fails to obtain the JMS client.

 Let's next focus on the implementation of `order_delivery_system.bal` file, which consists of the message consuming logic.
-Consider the below code.
+Refer to the following code.
 Inline comments are added for better understanding.

 ##### order_delivery_system.bal
 ```ballerina